Shake Shack set to open first burger joint in Malaysia at TRX

-Not only that, the American fast food restaurant – famous for its burgers – has even bigger plans in store for the future – Shake Shack aims to establish a total of 10 outlets across Malaysia by the year 2031.
+Not only that, the American fast food restaurant has even bigger plans in store for the future.
+With a bold vision in mind, Shake Shack aims to establish a total of 10 outlets across Malaysia by the year 2031.

-Shake Shack is also going the extra mile to cater to the Malaysian market by introducing exclusive menu options that will tantalise the local taste buds of those who visit its KL TRX outlet.
+But that’s not all!
+They are going the extra mile to cater to the Malaysian market by introducing exclusive menu options that will tantalise local taste buds and deliver a truly unique dining experience.
 These Malaysia-exclusive items will surely add an extra layer of excitement and anticipation for all the burger aficionados out there.

 As the opening of Shake Shack’s first outlet in Malaysia approaches, the burger chain is pulling out all the stops to make it a memorable event.
 To celebrate this momentous occasion, they’re offering an incredible opportunity for burger fans to win some truly amazing prizes.